What is forced marriage?

 - When you last heard from them

 Never raise the issue with, or make an approach to, the family of the victim.
-This is only increase the risk of harm.
+This will only increase the risk of harm.

 What will happen next?